ahammond/pg_rollingwindow/README.txt

 1) Has a FIFO retention policy (first in, first out)
 2) Has a bigint not null column that is (generally) increasing over time, which can be used for partitioning.
+TODO: support timestamps for the partitioning column? extract(epoch from ...)
 3) Retention requirements can be defined by a range of values in the partition column.
-(in other words, keep data where partition_column BETWEEN lower_bound AND upper_bound)
+In other words, keep everything where partition_column is greater than x and x is a value that increases over time.

 Note, this partition column does not need to be unique.
 It could be decreasing rather than increasing, as long as it's consistent.
-Code to support decreasing has yet to be written.
+However, code to support decreasing partition column values has yet to be written.
 Neither does it need to have strong ordering for inserts, although be aware that inserts of "old" entries can junk up the parent table, if the partition for that old entry has already been dropped.